El-Suri/extract_ldsc_genetic_correlation_table/README.md

-# Extract ldsc (LD score regression) log_table
+# Extract ldsc (LD score regression) log table

-Creates a CSV table from the table in the [LD Score Regression](https://github.com/bulik/ldsc) .log output file.
+Creates a CSV table from the table in the [LD Score Regression](https://github.com/bulik/ldsc) log output file.

 Requirement: Python 3*, Pandas
 * may work with later version of python 2